About Us

 Best Sleep Position for Your Brain

 Did you know that sleeping on your side can also promote brain health?
-It’s true Studies confirm that people who sleep on their sides have better cognitive function than those who sleep in other positions.
-In contrast, sleeping in asupine position is linked to various neurodegenerative diseases.
+It's true!
+Studies confirm that people who sleep on their sides have better cognitive function than those who sleep in other positions.
+In contrast, sleeping in a supine position is linked to various neurodegenerative diseases.

 There are several reasons why sleeping on your side is beneficial for your brain.
 First, sleeping on your side helps keep the spine aligned, reducing neck and back pain risk.